Flashback 1994: 10 Highest Grosser’s Which Turn 25 In 2019

 6. Yeh Dillagi (10.55 Crore)

-Loosely based on the 1954 Bollywood movie Sabrina where two brothers fall in love with the same girl, Yeh Dillagi, which released before Main Khiladi Tu Anari that year was the first time that saw the pairing of Akshay Kumar and Saif Ali Khan on screen.
+Loosely based on the 1954 Bollywood movie Sabrina where two brothers fall in love with the same girl, Yeh Dillagi, which was released before Main Khiladi Tu Anari that year was the first time that saw the pairing of Akshay Kumar and Saif Ali Khan on screen.
 Kajol played the female lead while the Saif song Ole Ole became the actor’s signature tune.
-The other songs composed by newcomer music duo Dilip Sen-Sameer Sen were also equally popular which added to the success of this romantic comedy-drama.
+The other songs composed by newcomer music duo Dilip Sen-Sameer Sen were also equally popular which added to the success of this romantic comedy-drama., where two brothers fall in love with the same girl, Yeh Dillagi, which was released before Main Khiladi Tu Anari that year,

 7. Laadla (9.75 Crore)